Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 Never share your credentials with others even though how much closer they are.
 Some people have a practice of saving password on the browser.
 But it’s not a good thing.
 There is a chance to use your system by someone else when you are away.
 If you are not secured the computer or mobile using password, others may get access to your settings or web accounts.
 So it’s better to avoid saving Facebook credentials on the browser by using inbuilt options or extensions.

 LastPass like password managers are popular and used by millions of users to store login information.
-Don’t forget to apply master password on them and make a proper log out after each session.
+Protect your data with a master password and make a proper log out after each session.

-Option is available here: Settings > Security > Login Alerts > Enable/Disable.
+Option is available here: Settings > Security and login > Setting up extra security

 Activate two-factor authentication on your Facebook account.
-There are several methods to make use of the function.
+There are several methods to turn on protection.
 Text message is most popular among them.
-You will get an additional code in registered mobile number after signing in with your regular credentials.
+You will get a verification code in registered mobile number after signing in with your regular credentials.
 Submit the code to access your profile.
 If not, you won’t be able to log in.

 Universal 2nd Factor (U2F) security key is another option to turn on the feature.
 Here you have to tap physical security key as second step verification for login.
 But the main drawback is that this function will work with certain browsers and mobile devices only.
-In such a situation users should use alternate ways to confirm their identity.
+In such a situation you should use alternate ways to confirm your identity.

-Instead of text messages, you can generate verification codes using Facebook mobile like apps too.
-If none of the options work, use backup codes for the purpose.
-You can download and use them in emergency situations.
+Instead of text messages, you can generate verification codes using smartphone authenticator apps.
+If none of these options work, use Facebook recovery codes.
+You can download them from https://www.facebook.com/security/2fac/settings/ to use in emergency situations when you don’t have your phone with you.

-Option is available here: Settings > Security > Login Approvals > Enable/Disable.
+Option is available here: Settings > Security and login > Two-factor authentication

 4. App Passwords

-We sign in to several websites and apps using the Facebook account.
-We are not reading what type of permissions it requires and blindly click OK button to use their service.
-Such apps can collect important information from your account like personal details, friends list, and history which may affect your account safety at a later time.
-So instead of giving blind permissions generate passwords for each of the apps.
+We sign in to several websites and apps with our Facebook account.
+We are not reading what type of permissions it collects and blindly click OK button to use their service.
+Such apps can grab important information from your account like personal details, friends list, and history which may affect your account safety at a later time.
+So instead of giving blind permissions, it’s better to generate passwords for each of the apps.

-Option is available here: Settings > Security > App Passwords.
+Option is available here: Settings > Security and login > App Passwords

 5. Public Key